Thurstaston Tourist Information & Visitor Guide

 Moving inland ever so slightly, and Thurstaston Common rewards those that scale its brief but steep incline with even more spectacular views of both coast and countryside.
 Views from here incredible, and on a clear day you can easily see the Liverpool skyline, and possibly even make out Blackpool Tower on the horizon!

-Another key attraction in Thurstaston is Church Farm, an incredibly popular family-run business that has grown in to one of Wirral’s leading tourist attractions.
+Another key attraction in Thurstaston is Church Farm, an incredibly popular family-run attraction.
 With a farm for kids to get up close and personal with the animals, a charming café, incredible views and lots of fresh produce, Church Farm is not to be missed.